Print panoramic photos - 4 tips for getting the best prints

-1. Panoramic photography - Remember the foreground, not just the view
+1. Taking Panoramas - Remember the foreground, not just the view

 When taking a panoramic picture of a stunning view in the distance, beautifully lit by sunlight – it is sometimes easy to forget what is contained within the foreground of the picture.
 You may be standing on a hillside with beautiful mountains stretching out before you.
 As you take a photo of the hills and vales beyond, you fail to notice that much of the foreground is in shadow, not lit by the sun.
 You are so enraptured by the beautiful view as you raise your iphone or smart phone to capture the moment, that a third of the photo or more is actually in darkness.